daurrutia/hello-world/README.md

 # hello-world
+Hi I'm David and I currently live in D.C.

-this is my first Git repository
+This is my first Git repository and readme.